mattarderne/firefox_explore/README.md

 # Use
 ## Links
-* [Browsing Overview](http://localhost:3000/dashboard/1), use these as inspiration for starting points
+* [Browsing Overview](http://localhost:3000/dashboard/1), use these as a starting point
-* [Base SQL table](http://localhost:3000/question/33), use this as a basis for queries
+* [Base SQL table](http://localhost:3000/question/33), use this as a base for new queries

 Login details are: